THE BENEFITS OF BONDING

 What about the additional cleanup?
 Caring for two rabbits is no more work than caring for one.
 The clean up of their space and changing of their litter will be exactly the same.

 If my rabbit has a friend, will she treat me differently?
-Though this is a common fear, we can assure you that this is not the case.
 Your bunny's new friend fulfills different needs for your bun, so they will still love you and enjoy the affection you give.
 If you find your bunny doesn’t run up to greet you the same crazy way she used to, don’t see this as a bad thing!
 It probably meant that she was lonely and desperate for company.
 Instead, be happy for her knowing that her days and nights will now be spent in the company of a fuzzy forever friend!

 Once you see your bunny interact with her partner, you will realize that for all the love and attention you may give your bunny, that you really can’t replace the affection and companionship they receive from another bunny friend.